DhanoHacks/cinemaA-Z/README.md

 Created with :heart: by team *Kyumt Cat*, consisting of Adyasha Patra, Dhananjay Raman, and Tanay Tayal.

 Usage:
-- Clone repository to local system, navigate to `dhano` folder, and run `python3 manage.py runserver`
+- Clone repository to local system, navigate to the folder and run `python3 manage.py runserver`
 - Click on `root` url to be redirected to home page of website

 URLs Directory: